An explicit version of Chen's theorem and the linear sieve: An explicit version of the linear sieve

-\end{theorem} We note that it is possible to compute these bounds on $c_n$ to more decimal places and for larger $n$ if required.
-We extend Theorem~\ref{lemma:fsmall} to all $n$ in the following result. \begin{theorem} For all $n$ we have that \eqref{eq:fh} holds with $c_n\le 0.9214$. \end{theorem}
+\end{lemma} Certainly, it is possible to compute these values of $c_n$ to more decimal places and larger $n$ if required.
+We then extend Lemma~\ref{lemma:fsmall} to all $n$ by using the following analytic result of Nathanson. \begin{lemma}[{\cite[Lemma 9.7]{Nathanson}}] For all $n\ge 2$ we have that \eqref{eq:fh} holds with